Stir of Echoes: Filming

+Release

+Stir of Echoes was released in the United States by Artisan Entertainment on September 10, 1999.
+Lionsgate issued the film on Blu-ray on August 29, 2006.
+On December 17, 2024, Lionsgate issued the film on 4K UHD Blu-ray in a steelbook edition sold exclusively through Amazon.

+Home media

+Artisan Home Entertainment released the film on VHS and DVD in February 2000.

+Reception

 Box office

 On its opening weekend, the film ranked third in box office gross with $5,811,664, and stayed in the top ten for three weeks.
 After a 14-week run, its total domestic gross was $23,059,379.

-Reception
+Critical response

 Many reviewers felt that the film suffered by being released shortly after previous high-earning occult films of the year: The Sixth Sense, The Blair Witch Project and The Mummy.
-(Reviewer Sara Voorhees gave it "the benefit of the doubt, because the movie, or at least the story for it, appeared long before The Sixth Sense, in Richard Matheson's 1958 novel.")
+Reviewer Sara Voorhees gave it "the benefit of the doubt, because the movie, or at least the story for it, appeared long before The Sixth Sense, in Richard Matheson's 1958 novel."

 Roger Ebert wrote that Bacon "stars in one of his best performances" and that "Koepp's screenplay dovetails the supernatural stuff with developments among the neighbors which are, wisely, more sad and tragic than sensational."
 Empire, giving the film 4 out of 5 stars ("Excellent") wrote that "this quietly creepy adaptation of a Richard Matheson novel" was "[o]vershadowed at the American box office by The Sixth Sense" and adds, "There are neat camera tricks - the spook moves at a slightly different film speed to the living - and a couple of great bad dream moments, but the real skill Koepp shows is that he grounds the scary stuff in a believable reality and delivers a ghost story that doesn't lose its grip after the spirits have unambiguously been made manifest."
 The Seattle Post-Intelligencer wrote that "the film offers above-average occult entertainment" with Bacon's "most believable, heart-wrenching and charismatic lead performance in many years."